rhyslwells/Data-Archive/content/standardised/Difference between snowflake to hadoop.md

+---
+tags:
+  - software_architecture
+  - data_storage
+aliases:
+category:
+---
 Snowflake and Hadoop are both [[Data Management]] systems, but they serve different purposes and have distinct architectures and functionalities.

-Here’s a detailed comparison:
+In summary, Snowflake and Hadoop are both powerful tools for managing and analyzing data, but they are optimized for different types of workloads and use cases.
+Snowflake excels in ==cloud-based data warehousing== and real-time analytics, while Hadoop is suited for ==large-scale data processing== and storage in a distributed environment.

 [[Snowflake]]